TimvanAlphen/functional-programming/README.md

 ### Assumptions:

 I'm pretty sure that company owned parking spots are going to be more expensive than township owned one's.
-I also thing that company owned parking stopt are less accessible for peaple with dissabilities and that township parkingspots are trying to be more accessible to everyone.
+I also think that company owned parking spots are less accessible for peaple with dissabilities and that township parkingspots are trying to be more accessible to everyone.
 I think special parking days are the same for both.

 ## Datasets and Variables: